KodrAus/leaf/doc/src/layers.md

 ### Why Layers?

-The benefit of using a layer-based design approach is, that it allows for a very expressive setup that can represent, as far as we know, any machine learning algorithm.
+The benefit of using a layer-based design approach is that it allows for a very expressive setup that can represent, as far as we know, any machine learning algorithm.
 That makes Leaf a framework, that can be used to construct practical machine learning applications that combine different paradigms.

 Other machine learning frameworks take a symbolic instead of a layered approach.
-For Leaf, we decided against it, as we found it easier for developers to handle layers, than mathematical expressions.
-More complex algorithms like LSTMs are also harder to replicate in a symbolic framework than with layered ones.
-We believe that Leafs layer approach strikes a great balance between, expressiveness, usability and performance.
+For Leaf we decided against it, as we found it easier for developers to work with layers than mathematical expressions.
+More complex algorithms like LSTMs are also harder to replicate in a symbolic framework.
+We believe that Leafs layer approach strikes a great balance between expressiveness, usability and performance.